 The fluids of the various tissues of the human body are divided into fluid compartments.
 Fluid compartments are generally used to compare the position and characteristics of fluid in relation to the fluid within other compartments.

 While fluid compartments may share some characteristics with the divisions defined by the anatomical compartments of the body, these terms are not one in the same.
 Fluid compartments are defined by their position relative to the cellular membrane of the cells that make up the body's tissues.

 The intracellular fluid of the cytosol or intracellular fluid (or cytoplasm) is the fluid found inside cells.
 It is separated into compartments by membranes that encircle the various organelles of the cell.
 For example, the mitochondrial matrix separates the mitochondrion into compartments.

-The contents of a eukaryotic cell within the cell membrane, excluding the cell nucleus and other organelles (e.g. mitochondria, lysosomes, lumen of ER etc.), is referred to as the cytoplasm.
+The contents of a eukaryotic cell within the cell membrane, excluding the cell nucleus and other membrane-bound organelles (e.g., mitochondria, plastides, lumen of endoplasmic reticulum, etc.), is referred to as the cytoplasm.